 The Social and Cultural Foundations program addresses fundamental questions about the meaning, purpose, and significance of education in society.
-It explores education from the perspective of the humanities and liberal arts, using tools of analysis based in history and philosophy.
+It explores education from the perspective of the humanities and liberal arts, as well as from the perspectives of different stakeholders in society, using tools of analysis based in history and philosophy.

 Schools are the subject of frequent and passionate debate.
 Citizens, taxpayers, parents, teachers and administrators debate not only what should be taught, but whom and with what methods; but how schools should be organized and funded; who should be included in classrooms and decision-making; and on what principles and standards schools should be governed.
 In Social and Cultural Foundations students examine these debates and explore the significance of education in society.